Could Christ Have Sinned? and if not, How Can He Sympathise?

 - If Christ could not have sinned, how can He sympathise fully with me?

 Kelly’s 17,000 word essay is reproduced in full below.
 It is worth the effort to read it through.
 F.F.
-Bruce said of Kelly, “William Kelly’s followers…were fortunate in having as their leader a master of biblical and historical theology who held intelligently to the Chalcedonian definition of our Lord’s person1 and taught his disciples accordingly.”
+Bruce said of Kelly that he was, “…a master of biblical and historical theology who held intelligently to the Chalcedonian definition of our Lord’s person1 and taught his disciples accordingly.”

 Here is Kelly’s carefully thought through treatise on the Lord Jesus Christ – tempted and sympathising.